 Previous analysis of complaints data identified a common theme around communication with people around financial assessments and charging.
-In response to this, a fact sheet on financial assessments was co-produced to ensure that people are provided with easy-to-understand information about a financial assessment.
-In summer 2023, we also introduced BetterCare (an online function for people to complete an indicative financial assessment), which has significantly reduced both the number of people waiting for a financial assessment, and the length of time that people wait.
+In response to this, a fact sheet on financial assessments was coproduced to ensure that people are provided with easy-to-understand information.

+We have also introduced BetterCare (an online function for people to complete an indicative financial assessment).
+Overall we have significantly reduced both the number of people waiting for a financial assessment, and the length of time that people wait.
 The impact of this means that people have timely access to information about charging to support people to make informed decisions about their care.